MediSeeUU/MediSeeUU/README.md

 ## How to use

 ### To run the whole scraping program:
-- Either: Run the `__main__.py` in the scraping folder using PyCharm after installing the dependencies.
+- Either: Run the `__main__.py` in the scraping folder by clicking the play icon on the bottom of this file in PyCharm.
+Make sure you have installed the dependencies beforehand.
-- Or: Execute run-scraping.bat.
+- Or: Execute the file run-scraping.bat for Windows machines.
 This will also install any dependencies that have not yet been installed.

 ### To run a module in scraping:
 Comment out all the modules you don’t want to run in the `__main__.py` file in the scraping folder.